 Aspen Variant When Populus tremuloides co-occurs with SMC, it is typically found in smaller patches, often less than 2 ha (5 acres) in size.
 It is associated only with SMCM.
 Mature stands in which P. tremuloides are still dominant are usually relatively open.
 Average canopy closures of stands in eastern California range from 60 to 100 percent in young and intermediate-aged stands and from 25 to 60 percent in mature stands.
 The open nature of the stands results in substantial light penetration to the ground.
 (WHR)

-Mesic/Fir/Productive Modifer This variant is the higher elevation and often more moisture-deficient counterpart of the Sierran Mixed Conifer Xeric landcover type.
-Three major species define this mixed conifer type: Abies concolor, Pinus jeffreyi, and/or P. contorta ssp. murrayana.
-At lower elevations the Mixed Conifer Pine Alliance associates such as Pseudotsuga menziesii and P. ponderosa may occur in trace amounts.
-As elevations begin to increase, A. magnifica becomes more prominent.
-Other associates at all elevations may include P. lambertiana and Calocedrus decurrens.
-Upper elevation and Great Basin shrubs are often found on or next to these locations, including Arctostaphylos patula, Quercus vaccinifolia, Cercocarpus ledifolius, Ceanothus velutinus, Alnus incana ssp. tenuifolia), Artemisia tridentata ssp. vaseyana, and Purshia tridentata.
-Q. kelloggii, Salix spp. and Populus tremuloides are also likely to occur on these sites.
-(CalVeg description for Mixed Conifer – Fir Alliance)

-Xeric/Pine/Unproductive Modifier This variant is defined by the presence of conifer species such as Pinus ponderosa, Calocedrus decurrens, Pseudotsuga menziesii, Abies concolor, and Pinus lambertiana, and the absence or only trace amounts of Pinus jeffreyi.
-Any one of these species may become locally dominant over small areas but dominance is shared by more than two species in this type.
-The pines normally are prominent on south and west facing slopes, Pseudotsuga menziesii and Abies concolor on north and east slopes, and Calocedrus decurrens as a secondary component of all slopes.

-At lower elevations this Alliance may be found on north aspects and others such as the Gray Pine, Ponderosa Pine, Douglas-Fir - Pine, Black Oak, Tanoak, and Canyon Live Oak Alliances are more likely to be present on south, east and west facing aspects.
-At higher elevations this Alliance may typically occur on south, east and west aspects and the White Fir or Mixed Conifer - Fir Alliances on north aspects.
-Riparian habitats may be occupied by this Alliance in association with such Alliances as White Alder, Maple, and Willow.

-At lower elevations, Pinus sabiniana, Lithocarpus densiflorus and Quercus kelloggii may become common associates.
-Understory shrubs within this Alliance include Ceanothus integerrimus and Arctostaphylos viscida on lower sites and Arctostaphylos patula at higher elevations.
-(CalVeg description for Mixed Conifer – Pine Alliance)

-Serpentine Soils Modifier

 Distribution

 Sierran Mixed Conifer SMC generally forms a vegetation band ranging from 770 to 1230 m (2500 to 4000 ft).
 It dominates the western middle elevation slopes of the Sierra Nevada.
-(WHR) SMCX occurs on south and west-facing aspects (BPS)

 Soils supporting SMC are varied in depth and composition, and are derived primarily from Mesozoic granitic, Paleozoic sedimentary and volcanic rocks, and Cenozoic volcanic rocks.
 (WHR)

+Mesic/Fir/Productive Modifer Favorable slopes, primarily north and east aspects throughout the geographic range.

+Xeric/Pine/Unproductive Modifier Occurs on south and west-facing aspects (BPS)

-Serpentine soils, found primarily in the northern mixed conifer zone, support a number of endemic plants.
+Serpentine Soils Modifier Serpentine soils, found primarily in the northern mixed conifer zone, support a number of endemic plants.
 Fissures and cracks in granitic parent material often support forest growth, even where soil development is shallow.
+Found on ultramafic soils.
+Ultramafic rock is a broad term used to describe a rock type that is common to California and includes serpentinite, peridotite, ophiolite, gabbro, dunite, pyroxenite, and hornblendite, among others.
+All of these ultramafic rock types contribute to plant stress.
+(Terrestrial Veg of CA).
+Typically, this type occurs on north facing concave slopes or toe slopes with thin layers of ultramafic rocks.